Wedbush Reiterates Advance Auto Parts (AAP) Neutral Recommendation

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,833K shares representing 3.08% ownership of the company.
 In it's prior filing, the firm reported owning 1,799K shares, representing an increase of 1.85%.
 The firm decreased its portfolio allocation in AAP by 22.19% over the last quarter.

 Jpmorgan Chase holds 1,703K shares representing 2.87% ownership of the company.
 In it's prior filing, the firm reported owning 3,297K shares, representing a decrease of 93.61%.
-The firm decreased its portfolio allocation in AAP by 73.37% over the last quarter.
+The firm increased its portfolio allocation in AAP by 112.11% over the last quarter.

-D. E. Shaw holds 1,662K shares representing 2.80% ownership of the company.
-In it's prior filing, the firm reported owning 34K shares, representing an increase of 97.97%.
-The firm increased its portfolio allocation in AAP by 2,610.73% over the last quarter.
+Invesco holds 1,677K shares representing 2.82% ownership of the company.
+In it's prior filing, the firm reported owning 800K shares, representing an increase of 52.30%.
+The firm increased its portfolio allocation in AAP by 1,130.31% over the last quarter.

 Advance Auto Parts Background Information